nikhil-mallik/uiKitDemo/README.md

 6. **User List Screen**: Displays a list of users, for administrative purposes.
 7. **Button Collection Screen**: Displays a dynamic number of buttons in a Collection View based on user input.
 8. **Button Scroll Screen**: Displays a dynamic number of buttons in a Scroll View based on user input.
-9. **Country Selection Screen**: Allows users to choose a country, state, and city from dropdown menus.
+9. **Country Selection Screen**: Allows users to choose a country, state, and city from dropdown menus, with search functionality integrated.

 ## Navigation